cheefoo/centos/README.md

 | s3endpoint      | None                      | s3 endpoint where the bucket is located                                                  |

-###Running the Example:
-1.SSH into the KCL Instance and edit the **~/centos/src/main/resources/db.properties** file according to the resources created.

 2.Login to the mysql db instance from the ec2 instance and create the user_events table by using the ddl user_events.sql located in ~/centos/src/main/resources/scripts/user_events.sql